Starting a Mid-Course Survey

 Analyze the feedback

-For closed-ended questions, use statistical analysis to quantify insights; Microsoft Forms is helpful in this area, creating graphs and maps.
+For closed-ended questions, use statistical analysis to quantify insights; Microsoft Forms and Qualtrics are helpful in this area, creating graphs and maps.

 Analyze open-ended questions for common themes and suggestions.
 Although you shouldn’t ignore outlier comments, focus on general trends.
 Payette and Brown (2018) suggest sorting the data into a few different buckets:

-- small changes to make immediately or in the coming weeks;
+Small changes to make immediately or in the coming weeks

-- changes that can’t be implemented because they conflict with a learning goal.
+Changes that can’t be implemented because they conflict with a learning goal

 Communicate back to students